Luxembourg Cityday trip itinerary

 After visiting the casemates we took a stroll through the park and we headed over to the central train station where one of Luxembourg’s most popular vegan restaurants was located, Nirvana Cafe.
 We had a delicious curry and dhal and a quick chat with the lovely owner of the place, before heading back to our hotel.

-How much time do you need to explore the city?
+How much time you need to explore the city

 We only explored the city for a day, which doesn’t sounds like a very long time, but it’s enough to cover the main sights.
 Luxembourg has so much more to offer outside of the city too, like the Müllerthal region, the Moselly Wine Valley and the Ardennes.